 What?
-Butter Chicken made with no butter?
-YES and besides the amazing aroma and authentic spices, my new video will show you just how easy this is to make at home.
+Butter Chicken made without butter?
+YES, and besides the amazing aroma and authentic spices, I’ll show you just how easy this is to make at home.
 Again and again.
-Butter Chicken – Punjabi Murgh Makhani as it is properly named, is a cinch to make and can alter in heat for all tastes.
+Butter Chicken, Murgh Makhani as it is properly named, is a cinch to make and you can alter the heat for all tastes.

 For those of you who visit here know, I am a lover of big and bold flavors and this delivers on both counts.
 The marinade is fantastic, and this comes together in no time at all, which makes it a go to for mid-week rotation dinners.

-One of the main ingredients used in this is Garam Masala, a wonderfully heady and warm spice blend that I posted a homemade version of the other day.
-I recently used up my batch and needed to make another since I wanted this dish to share with you guys.
+One of the main ingredients used in this is Garam Masala, a wonderfully heady and warm spice blend that I shared a homemade version of the other day here on the site.
+I had recently used up my batch and needed to make another since I wanted this dish to share with you guys.
 Feel free to purchase from the spice aisle of your local market, but I made a video to show you how easy it is to make yourself, too.